FaR-Team/patch-notes/_posts/2024-06-04-Since-June-4th.md

 + Improved chest animation timing.
 + Improved the weather system, now each season has its own possible weathers.
 + Improved player location handling for scene transitions.
++ Improved player's gravity.
+(They were defying it.)
 + Updated discord logging.
 + Remade part of the saveload system.
 + Remade the Options Menu's backend.